iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{align*}
 </p>

-One can verify that mapping does give the same value when plugged into \eqref{eq:ncvx1}.
+One can verify that this mapping does give the same value when plugged into \eqref{eq:ncvx1}.
 The two problems share the same global minima as we can easily map back and forth without altering the loss.
 The global minima of the two problems have the same value as they have the same expressivity, we can say the two problems are equivalent in the sense that we can solve one to get the solution of the other by a simple mapping.

-To summarize, here's the equivalent(with the above mapping) convex problem for one neuron ReLU Network with regularization and a second layer, whose activation pattern is $D_i$:
+To summarize, here's the equivalent(with the above mapping) convex problem for a one-neuron ReLU Network with regularization and a second layer, whose activation pattern is $D_i$:

 <p>
 \begin{equation*}